Hotshot824/chatGPT-Linebot/README.md

 - Runs on `docker-compose`
 - Published on `Docker Hub`
 - Uses `Python3 Django` with `SQLite`
-- Processes only the first response each time
+- Only the first response is processed each time

 ### Requirements